sjiangDA/SasSubmit/Readme.md

     ![Submit to local](figures/submit_to_classic.gif)
 * **'studio' mode**: Submitting SAS command to SAS studio running in browser
     ![Submit to studio](figures/submit_to_studio.gif)
-* **'studio_ue' mode**: Submitting SAS command to SAS studio university edition running in browser

-Only Windows operating system is supported at this moment.
-Supports for macos will be added in the future.

 # Installation
 Download this package and put into Sublime "packages\\" folder or install it using Sublime package control.
 The Sublime packge [`SAS Programming`](https://packagecontrol.io/packages/SAS%20Programming) or [`SAS Syntax and Theme`](https://packagecontrol.io/packages/SAS%20Syntax%20and%20Theme) need to be installed prior to this package.

 ## Basic setup
-* Make a copy of the SasSubmit.sublime-settings and put it into Sublime "Packages/User/" folder.
-Or open the menu "Preferences/Pacakge Settings/SasSubmit/Settings", then copy from the default settings and paste into the user settings.
+* Open the menu "Preferences/Pacakge Settings/SasSubmit/Settings".
 Make changes only to the user settings.

 ## Classic mode
 * Configure SAS, this only need to be done once.